-Being a developer, is a less of headache today.
-Well, we must thank cloud computing for this as it has helped in many ways, especially in developing and deploying software applications into the cloud.
+Being a developer is a less of a headache today.
+Well, we must thank cloud computing for this as it helps in many ways, especially in developing and deploying software applications into the cloud.

 Deploying applications has now become more comfortable as the process continues to evolve, starting from hosting at the cloud to platform as a service and now its turn for function as a service.

 Now let us understand what Function as a service (FaaS) is?

 Commonly known as FaaS, function as a service (FaaS) is the latest concept of serverless computing.
 Now many of you may not be knowing about serverless computing.
 Let us look at it first.